20 Reasons Why You Visit and Love India Travel

 Visit Kashmir

-Kasmir is India’s pride.
-Everybody visits this once in a lifetime in this place.
-You will miss it if you do not visit here.
-Not only Kashmir, but you will also love Shimla, Manali, Ladakh, etc.
+Kashmir is India’s pride.
+Everybody visits this place once in a lifetime.
+You will miss it if you do not see here.
+You will love Kashmir as well as Shimla, Manali, Ladakh, etc.

 Taj Nahi Dekha to kya Dekha ??
-The immense mausoleum of white marble in Agra is taken place in seven wonders of the world and is the best place in India to visit.
+The immense white marble mausoleum in Agra is one of the seven wonders of the world and is the best place in India to visit.

 17. Experience the wildlife sanctuaries in India